awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-add-activities.md

  You can connect your journey to an existing Amazon Connect outbound campaign,, or click to build an Amazon Connect outbound campaign\.

 Note the following considerations when using contact center activities in Amazon Pinpoint:
++ You can only use 3 contact center activities in a Journey\.
+If you need more than 3 contact center activities you can request a quota increase\.
+See [Requesting a quota increase](https://docs.aws.amazon.com/pinpoint/latest/developerguide/quotas.html#quotas-increase) in the *Amazon Pinpoint Developer Guide*\.
 + You can only use one Amazon Connect campaign per journey\.
 If a journey contains multiple contact center activities, and you change the Amazon Connect campaign for one activity, the change is reflected in all other contact center activities in the same journey\.
 + You can use a single Amazon Connect campaign in multiple journeys\.
 Amazon Pinpoint shows a warning if the Amazon Connect campaign is already in use when you publish the journey\.
 + Your phone numbers of your customers must exist in Amazon Pinpoint as voice endpoints\.